 Green Smoothies For High Blood Pressure Control

-More than 75 million people in the United States have high blood pressure, or hypertension––that’s nearly one in every three people.
-According to the Centers for Disease Control and Prevention (CDC), only about half of those people have their blood pressure under control, and it’s usually thanks to some form of medication.
+More than 108 million people in the United States have high blood pressure, or hypertension––that’s nearly half of the American population1.
+According to the Centers for Disease Control and Prevention (CDC), only one in four of those people have their blood pressure under control, and it’s usually thanks to some form of medication.

 Did you know you can help manage hypertension naturally?
 Through a whole-foods diet, you can get all the nutrients you need to help regulate your blood pressure, minimize inflammation, and maintain your health.

 Green smoothies are one of the easiest ways to get lots of nutrient-dense plant foods in your diet, and I have some delicious recipes for green smoothies for high blood pressure that will make your mouth as happy as your heart!

 - Foods to Avoid for High Blood Pressure

 - Why Smoothies are Good for Regulating High Blood Pressure

 - What Nutrients Will Help Decrease Blood Pressure?